Hivemapper/HM-colony-packnet-sfm/HIVEMAPPER_README.md

 Confirm that your config yaml is setup appropriately Confirm that `packnet_sfm/datasets/image_dataset.py` has the correct intrinsics

-from home dir run `./runMe.sh` to enter docker
+If needed, copy `packnet-sfm/runMe.sh` to your home dir From home dir run `./runMe.sh` to enter docker
 run:
   `train.py configs/[your_config_file.yaml]`